mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-2.md

 python3 -m pip install docker-compose
 ```

-Using a container offers convenience and ensuring that deployments are deterministic.
+Using a container offers convenience and ensures that deployments are deterministic.
 It also offers a great deal of flexibility.

 ### Containerization

-But before continue, the directory structure shown below should resemble what we should have once we are done with the walk-through.
+But before continuing, the directory structure shown below should resemble what we should have once we are done with the walk-through.

 #### Directory Structure